ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 According to Zero Trust Principles any location in a network is never trusted.
 All contents exchanged between actors is protected using secure authenticated channels (e.g., TLS) but, as usual, this may not exclude network traffic analysis.

-**Claims and their registration**
+#### Signed Statements and Their Tegistration

 The Transparency Service is trusted with the confidentiality of the Signed Statements presented for registration.
-Some Transparency Services may publish every Transparent Claim in their logs, to facilitate their dissemination and auditing.
+Some Transparency Services may publish every Transparent Statement in their logs, to facilitate their dissemination and auditing.
 Others may just return Receipts to clients that present Singed Statements for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.

-A collection of Transparent Statements leaks no information about the contents of other Transparent Claims registered at the Transparency Service.
+A collection of Transparent Statements leaks no information about the contents of other Transparent Statements registered at the Transparency Service.

 Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their issued Signed Statements; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.

-**Queries to the Registry**
+#### Queries to the Registry

 The confidentiality of queries is implementation-specific, and generally not guaranteed.
-For example, while offline Envelope validation of Signed Statements is private, a Transparency Services may monitor which of its Transparent Claims are being verified from lookups to ensure their freshness.
+For example, while offline Envelope validation of Signed Statements is private, a Transparency Services may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.

 ### Cryptographic Assumptions